NLCaceres/my-portfolio/react-client/README.md

   - Use transitions when navigating from route to route
     - Exiting route fades and moves toward the left
     - Meanwhile entering route launches to the left and into frame, bouncing into place
+  - Lazy load images on intersection via useInView hook
+    - Even Carousel lazy loads in mobile image section of Card
+    - Desktop modal does not lazy load BUT maybe it should given some projects have 8+ imgs that would load at once
 - Update engines to Node 18, NPM 8, Yarn 1.22.19 and move from Heroku to Railway for deployments

 ## Quick Notes